acidtone/wbdv-winter-2020/materials/cpnt262/assignments/assignment-2/README.md

   - The server should respond with an HTML gallery when the user navigates to `/gallery` on your website.
   - Use EJS or Pug to compile this page using Node.
 DO NOT fetch JSON from the browser and build the list on the frontend.
 - View setup
-  - A list of all images in the gallery collection is displayed on the page.
+  - Use a loop to list of all images in the gallery collection is displayed on the page.
 The image files have been provided as part of this assignment.
   - Data for gallery images should be stored and accessed from a custom module, based on the javascript object provided with this assignment.
 - Card design: each image should be displayed semantically using the `figure`, `img` and `figcaption` elements like so:
   - `figure`